 - Playground accidents.
 Falling from playground equipment is common.
 Without proper supervision, serious injuries can occur.
-If they are severe, or if they are not treated immediately and properly, there can be serious consequences.
+If they are severe, or if they are not treated immediately and properly, consequences can be catastrophic.

 - Falls.
 A fall can happen anywhere at a daycare facility.
 A child can fall down a staircase when not being watched.
 Or a child can trip over a toy on the floor and become injured.
-A child could even fall from a changing table.
+Young children often suffer injuries from falling off changing tables.

 - Harmful ingestion.
 An unwatched child can get into anything quickly – including medications, pest control poisons, and more.